awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 | 25               | [cold:100, hot:0]   | 20               | -7                     |
 | 20               | [cold:0, hot:100]   | 30               | -3                     |

 **So, what could be the bath problem formulation?
-To `whatif` this problem can be represented like this.**
+To A2RL this problem can be represented like this.**

 The thing that measures how well we have done is called the *reward*.
 For this example, it was the *difference in the bath temperature to 27 C*.
 Any number higher or lower would be negative.